sea-and-kai/portrait-of-a-trans-journey/src/views/partials/2-discretion.md

 If you are still in the closet you are likely wrestling with a lot of challenges around what your family, friends and workplace might say or think if they knew this about you.
 When you haven't overcome those problems yourself, it's really hard not to project them on others.

+### Moving on from that...

-I don't think this is a particularly exhaustive list of all the problems with discretion, but I hope it's enough to paint a clear picture why being out is safer for one's mental and physical health than hiding.
+I don't think this is a particularly exhaustive list of all the problems with discretion, but it's enough to paint a clear picture why being out is safer for one's mental and physical health.
+It really didn't take a long time for me to recognize that maintaining discretion was not the path for me.
+It was wrought with both moments of elation and absolute despair.
+The elation came when things went well and the despair came when things went poorly.
+I recognized that I was not going to receive the best treatment from people as long as I hid in the shadows.

+This was a really important first step to growing into my pride.
+Self worth is something that can really take a huge hit when exploring orientation and/or gender identity.
+Recognizing that I deserved better than this and that my orientation/identity were not a valid excuse for being mistreated was a profound step forward.